-Method: The child sits at a table, presented in front are three mountains.
-The mountains were different, with snow on top of one, a hut on another and a red cross on top of the other.
 The child was allowed to walk round the model, to look at it, then sit down at one side.
-A doll is then placed at various positions of the table.
+A doll is then placed at various positions on the table.

 Conclusion – At age 7, thinking is no longer egocentric as the child can see more than their own point of view.

 Evaluation – It has been suggested that Piaget’s tasks at this stage may have underestimated the child’s abilities due to a number of factors, including complicated language, unfamiliar materials, lack of context, and children misinterpreting the experimenter’s intention.